 The fourth driving while under the influence charge would be a felony DUI if it happened within ten years, based upon the dates of arrest.

 Severe injury by vehicle from an automobile accident with a pedestrian, another occupied vehicle, or seriously hurting a passenger in your own car constitutes a felony DUI.
 It is also the case in homicide by vehicle, of a pedestrian or any other individual (whether it resulted in the death of an individual in your vehicle or another car).

 Specific “operators” of vehicles are held to a greater standard of care since they are accountable for the security and wellness of others, who depend on the supervisory of an adult chauffeur.
 For these vehicle drivers, ANY DUI can be a felony.

 For example, under DUI laws in Georgia, a school bus driver who is DUI will be dealing with DUI felony charges.
 Whereas if she or he were driving the exact same kids in a passenger van, any offense would be a misdemeanor, unless numerous minor kids (in Georgia, those under age 14).
-Georgia DUI laws make the 3rd and subsequent kid endangerment passengers a felony DUI for EACH one.
+DUI laws in GA make the 3rd and subsequent kid endangerment passengers a felony DUI for EACH one.

 However, if you have been injured in a car accident, an Atlanta personal injury lawyer at The Law Ladies can help you recover money for medical bills and property damage.
 Don’t hesitate to call them.

 Thursday 9:00 AM - 5:00 PM